Diagnostic Tests to Confirm a Locked-In Syndrome Diagnosis

 - Amyotrophic lateral sclerosis (ALS) and other motor neuron disorders

-If there is no sign of external head injury that could indicate a traumatic brain injury from an accident, doctors will generally conduct a physical exam and watch for signs of a stroke or brain hemorrhage.
-Then, they will use a CT scan or MRI to take a look at what is going on inside the person’s brain.
-These tests allow them to identify blockages, bleeding, or tumors.
+If there is no sign of an external head injury that could indicate a traumatic brain injury from an accident, doctors will generally conduct a physical exam and watch for signs of a stroke or brain hemorrhage.
+Then, they will use a CT scan or an MRI to take a look at what is going on inside the person’s brain.
+These tests allow them to identify blockages, bleeding, or a tumor.
 Other potential causes require additional testing to diagnose.

 Observing Patients with Locked-In Syndrome